Beyond-jQuery/book/manuscript/styling-elements.md

 #### Width & height of content + padding + border

 And what if you need to include the border when reporting the width and height of an element?
 That is: content, padding, and border.
 Simple, use [`HTMLElement.offsetWidth`][cssom-offsetwidth] and [`HTMLElement.offsetHeight`][cssom-offsetheight].
 These properties have also long been implemented by browsers, but only first brought into a formal specification in the CSSOM View standard.
+Both properties are comparable to jQuery's `outerWidth()` and `outerHeight()` methods, but again, [the web API is _much_ faster][jsperf-offsetheight].

 ~~~~~~~
 // returns 44